Nowadays, social media is a powerful tool in the online marketing world.

 3. Use the Right Hashtags to Expand Your Reach

-It’s all well and good having a couple of platforms going, posting regularly and creating decent content… However, what’s the point in this strategy if you’re struggling to reach your target audience?
+It’s all well and good having a couple of platforms going, posting regularly and creating decent content… However, what’s the point in being consistent if you’re not even reaching your target audience?

 I’ve got some fantastic news for you!
 You can effortlessly expand your reach by including the symbol of dreams in each post.
 (The symbol of dreams being the hashtag, of course.)